jmb2331/AndroidApps/README.md

   #### Goals
    My goal of this repository is to share my progression as a mobile app developer and to have a nice way of looking back at my code that can be easily pulled.

-   ### Installation

-These mobile apps require [Android Studio](https://developer.android.com/studio/) in order to run.
-In order to test the apps through an android device emulator, you will need to create an Android Virtual Device (AVD) in the IDE.

    #### Contact
    I am currently looking for a full-time role in the embedded software or related fields.
 If you have any suggestions or think that I would be a good contributor to a project at a company please feel free to contact me.